chris-clifton/the_house_two/documentation/ideas.md

 - queen bee and the beehive
 - pirate ship and the crew
 - space station and its crew
-- organizatios should be able to set their own roles (admin, moderator, user)
+- organizatios should be able to set their own roles (captain, moderator, user)
   - maybe they want to put the 16 year old in charge
   - maybe its Grandpa and kids, mom
 - should allow themes where different roles have different titles/possibly even avatars
   - Pirates: officers can be the parents, jr officers for moderators, pirates/crew
   - Space stations: officers, jr officers, crew/astronauts?